vedro-universe/vedro-docs/docs/quick-start.md

 It's tempting to do more, chain multiple actions together in a single scenario.
 But that's a common pitfall.
 Scenarios like `Arrange → Act → Assert → Act → Assert` become harder to understand, debug, and maintain.
 Instead, keep each scenario centered on one action.
 If there's more to test, write another scenario.

 However, that action may ripple through your system and produce several observable results: it might return a value, raise an error, publish a message to a queue, dispatch an email, or ping an external service.
-Vedro calls each of these outcomes an **effect** — something that can be observed and verified after the action is performed.
+Vedro calls each of these outcomes an **effect**: something that can be observed and verified after the action is performed.

 Because every effect is still rooted in the same action, it is perfectly reasonable to check them together inside the same scenario: